 if item == "drygrass":

 Processed all the fruits

 if(x > 10):

-In the above example the call function1(15)will make the break statement to be executed.
-However, python makes sure that the finally block is executed before the loop exit.
+In the above example, the call to function1(15)will make the break statement to be executed.
+However, Python makes sure that the finally block is executed before the loop exits.